The Cause of Production Downtime In Manufacturing

-Downtime is caused by planned maintenance, tool breaks, adjustments and even bathroom breaks.
+Production downtime is caused by planned maintenance, tool breaks, adjustments, and even bathroom breaks.
 Every minute a manufacturer’s machine isn’t up and running, there is a chance that revenue is lost.
 What’s more, unplanned downtime can be debilitating to manufacturers that rely on performance and quality to stay competitive in their niche.

 Understanding what disrupts machine uptime is critical to preventing machine downtime and improving lean manufacturing processes.